dsasoft/walmart-test/README.md

 Measure the shortest distance between Origin and Destiny inside a given Map inside HTTP Request body and cost based on also given Truck's autonomy and Gas price.
 <br/>
 <br/>
 Following the premise that the Map's values is only one way.
-For example: The distance between A to B is 15, the reverse (B to A) is not necessarily true.
+For example: The distance between A to B is 15, the reverse (B to A) is not necessarily the same distance.
 <br/>
 It uses JGraphT Dijkstra algorithm implementation.